IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/open_case_web_internal.md

 - escalate case
 - View responses to your case.

-# Notifcation Mails sent
+# Notifcation Mails

-Notifcation mails are sent for actions taken on your case.
+Notifcation mail is sent when a cases is submitted and for subsequent actions taken on the case.

 Example, **Case Created**, **Awaiting Feedback** and **Case Closed**